4ms/metamodule-plugin-sdk/docs/elements.md

 }
 ```

-See [docs/module-registry.md] for more discussion on registring a module.
+See [Module Registry](./module-registry.md) for more discussion on registering a module.

 4ms modules use this technique, by defining custom types derived from the `Element` types.
 This reduces all the braces needed and also repeating things like the image name.